 Bryan J Heaney became an Advocate in 1999.
 He provides clear, comprehensible and practical advice in a broad range of subject areas.

-Bryan is the Secretary of Trustbar, the Faculty of Advocates’ Trusts and Executries Group.
+Bryan is the Chairman of Trustbar, the Faculty of Advocates’ Trusts and Executries Group.
 He advises and appears in trust, executry and property cases.
 He has pursued and defended actions to have wills and dispositions set aside.
 He has advised on issues of executry practice and drafted numerous applications to the sheriff.
-He has dealt with Inner House trust variation proceedings under the Trusts (Scotland) Act 1961.
+He has dealt with the removal of trustees and executors and Inner House trust variation proceedings under the Trusts (Scotland) Act 1961.
+He appears for Revenue Scotland in the tax tribunal.

 These areas of expertise dovetail with his special interest in civil and criminal proceedings under the Proceeds of Crime Act 2002.
 He has appeared in some of the most important and high profile civil recovery cases in the Court of Session.